Living in the Ruins

 I just saw an email with the subject line “Gutting the Student Loan Program” and realized that I’m tired of seeing reports about another outrageous thing done by the grifter’s regime that comes with that breathless feeling of “do you believe they’re doing this?”

 Of course I believe they’re doing this.
 They’re out to destroy everything good about our government.
-They’re gutting everything you ever though was worth having, not to mention things you didn’t realize existed or realize you needed.
+They’re gutting everything you ever thought was worth having, not to mention things you didn’t realize existed or realize you needed.

 None of the attacks surprise me anymore and I don’t need breathless reports about the latest one.
 (I think this email is about firing people at the Department of Education, which the Supreme Court just permitted by overturning a stay even though it’s pretty clear that the underlying litigation should be successful.)